capnramses/antons_opengl_tutorials_book/README.md

 Each chapter with major demonstration code has a corresponding demo here.
 There is also an example of code for *Hello Triangle* for OpenGL 2.1 for reference.

-Each demo has easy-to-read Makefiles for Linux, OS X, and 32-bit Windows.
+Each demo has easy-to-read Makefiles for Linux, MacOS, and Windows.
-There are also Visual Studio projects, but you may have to download newer versions of the libraries in the `common/` folder to match your version of VS.
+You may need to download newer versions of the libraries in the `common/` folder.

-**This code is some years old now and builds may fall out of date**.
+This code is some years old now and builds may fall out of date.
 I try to maintain this so that it functions but be aware that Makefiles and build details may differ slightly from book text for this reason.
-If you have a [tidy] CMake setup or updated build **feel free to submit a pull request here**.
+If you have a *tidy* CMake setup or updated build **feel free to submit a pull request here**.

 ## Compiling ##